kisorniru/wp-plugin-in-oop-architecture/README.md

 ### How to read

+* Read through comments'.
+It'll help you to understnd quickly.
 * Class name is written in a way so that you can easily understand which one is first and which one is after that i.e first class - ClassA, then second class - ClassB, and so on
 * wordpress recommended folder structure (https://developer.wordpress.org/plugins/plugin-basics/best-practices/#folder-structure)
 ```sh